christianmbonet/documentationREADME/README.md

 }
 ```

-A delete request will return the following:
+A delete request should return the following:

 ```sucessfully deleted transaction #: 1}}```